Zion Williamson injury update: Pelicans star participates in light shooting drills at practice

 There was an error processing your subscription.

-Even with out Williamson, the Pelicans have managed to fully flip their season round after a dismal 1-12 begin.
-Whereas they’ve stumbled a bit recently with Brandon Ingram and CJ McCollum sidelined, they’re in 10th place within the Western Convention and 1.5 video games forward of the 11th-place Portland Path Blazers.
-With nearly a month of the common season remaining, the Pelicans are on monitor to make it to the play-in event.
+Even with out Williamson, the Pelicans have managed to utterly flip their season round after a dismal 1-12 begin.
+Whereas they’ve stumbled a bit recently with Brandon Ingram and CJ McCollum sidelined, they’re in 10th place within the Western Convention and 1.5 video games forward of the 11th-place Portland Trail Blazers.
+With nearly a month of the common season remaining, the Pelicans are on monitor to make it to the play-in match.